Octoberfest7/OSEP-Tools/README.md

 vbobfuscate.ps1 - ps1 to generate caeser cipher code for pscradle.
 Make sure offsets match for encrypt/decrypt.
 First output is download cradle, last is app name for app name check before running.

+uacbypass.ps1 - UAC bypass using FODhelper to elevate priviliges on a user account who has Administrator privs but is running in a medium integrity process.

 # NOTES